What Is A European River Cruise and Is It Right For You?

 -Not enough beds in one room for a family: Most river cruise ships have double occupancy only.
 You might have a hard time finding a ship that has a room for 3 or more people.
 Not so good if you have little ones or want to stay in the same room.

-Even my kids who are world travellers can’t handle more than a few days at this slow pace before they go stir crazy to do something where they can jump, scream, splash or just be a kid.
+Even my kids, who are world travellers, can’t handle more than a few days at this slow pace before they go stir-crazy to do something where they can jump, scream, splash or just be a kid.

--Is their a high chair on board?
+-Is there a high chair on board?

--You might get scowls: Are your kids loud and do they like to run around annoying people?
+-You might get scowls: Are your kids loud, and do they like to run around annoying people?

 Many older people choose river cruises because of the fact that there are few to no children running around.
-If you’re kids are the annoying loud type then expect sneers.
+If you’re kids are the annoying, loud type then expect sneers.

-Minimum age: There may be a minimum age for the river boat tour.
+Minimum age: There may be a minimum age for the riverboat tour.

 Conclusion

--In short, European river cruises or any river cruise for that matter would be great if you wanted a low key trip AND you are interested in learning about the area you are cruising in.
+-In short, European river cruises, or any river cruise for that matter, would be great if you wanted a low-key trip AND you are interested in learning about the area you are cruising in.

 Will I take a river cruise?